-This article covers the most popular questions about tagging virtual machines, such as ‘What is it?’, ‘Why is this necessary?’, ‘Where would it be useful to apply it?’ and ‘Do I really need this?’
+This article covers the most popular questions about tagging virtual machines, such as ‘What is it?’, ‘Why is it necessary?’, ‘Where would it be useful to apply it?’ and ‘Do I really need this?’

 Hope that you will be able to answer the last question by yourself at the end of this article.